cruise-automation/fwanalyzer/Readme.md

 - `squashfs`: to read SquashFS filesystem images (supported FsTypeOptions are: N/A)
 - `ubifs`: to read UBIFS filesystem images (supported FsTypeOptions are: N/A)
 - `vfatfs`: to read VFat filesystem images (supported FsTypeOptions are: N/A)
+- `cpiofs`: to read cpio archives (supported FsTypeOptions are: N/A)

 The FsTypeOptions allow tuning of the FsType driver.